mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 - :ref:`Le Bail concept page <Le Bail Fit>` moved from mediawiki
 - Rework of :ref:`powder diffraction calibration <Powder Diffraction Calibration>` documentation
 - New TOPAZ instrument geometry for 2019 run cycle
+- :ref:`LoadDiffCal <algm-LoadDiffCal>` has an additional parameter to allow for a second file specifying a grouping to override the one in the calibration file

 Single Crystal Diffraction